alisherrahimov/alisherrahimov/README.md

 - 👋 Hi, I’m @alisherrahimov
-- 👀 I’m interested in react native and nodejs
+- 👀 I’m react native developer
-- 🌱 I’m currently learning docker, postgres, ios development
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 alisherrahimov/alisherrahimov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.